tofu-tf/tofu/docs/streams.md

 ### ParFlatten

-`ParFlatten` allows to run multiple streams inside an outer stream simultaneously merging their outputs into a single stream non-deterministically.
+`ParFlatten` allows you to run multiple streams inside an outer stream simultaneously merging their outputs into a single stream non-deterministically.
 In the example below we want to run multiple processes concurrently: